Drawing and Painting Sound

 Mixtape Drawings

-Gino has been using Maria's interpretation of his visual scores to create mixed tapes sound drawings which he is currently working on, below are two finished drawings just released.
+Gino has been using Maria's interpretation of his visual scores to create mixed tape sound drawings which he is currently working on, below are two finished drawings.